Bhargavi-ng/World_Weather_Analysis/README.md

 ### Deliverable 2: Create a Customer Travel Destinations Map
 The starter code provided was updated to -
-1. import data from the Deliverable one output - [Weather Data Output](Weather_Database/WeatherPy_Database.csv),
+1. import data from the Deliverable 1 output - [Weather Data Output](Weather_Database/WeatherPy_Database.csv),
 2. capture Temperature criteria from the user,
 3. filter the data set based on the criteria to get preferred destination cities,
 4. retrieve the necessary data from openweathermap.org,